Pembroke and Tenby Railway: Extending to Whitland and Carmarthen

-The Pembroke and Tenby Act of 17 July 1864 authorised a standard gauge extension from Tenby to Whitland, and also a standard gauge west curve at Carmarthen, allowing through-running from Whitland into Carmarthen Town and to meet the Manchester and Milford Railway.
+The Pembroke and Tenby Railway (Extension) Act 1864 (27 & 28 Vict. c.clxxxiii) of 14 July 1864 authorised a standard gauge extension from Tenby to Whitland, and also a standard gauge west curve at Carmarthen, allowing through-running from Whitland into Carmarthen Town and to meet the Manchester and Milford Railway.
 It was assumed that the GWR would lay a third rail, making their tracks mixed gauge, to carry standard gauge trains as well, from Whitland to the west curve at Carmarthen.
 Capital for the Whitland extension was set at £200,000.

 Davies and Roberts leased the Pembroke and Tenby Railway from 8 August 1864, paying shareholders (mostly themselves) 5% on capital, but the lease was considered to be ultra vires for the company which had no power to lease its line, so Davies and Roberts agreed to operate according to the terms of the lease, but as contractors and not lessees.

 The Whitland extension was soon finished and the Board of Trade inspection was carried out by Captain Rich on 1 September 1866.
 Everything was satisfactory and the line opened to the public on 4 September 1866.
 The company had its own separate station at Whitland, alongside the Great Western Railway station.
 The Tenby station was relocated to allow for through-running.

 The presumption that the Great Western Railway would acquiesce in mixing the gauge of the track from Whitland to Carmarthen proved to be naive; the GWR would not hasten to facilitate unwelcome competition in its own back yard.
 This difficulty came to light during the construction of the Whitland extension, and the Pembroke and Tenby directors decided on 12 October 1865 to survey an independent line from Whitland to Carmarthen.
 The line was to be 14 miles long, running generally south of the GWR line but crossing it at Sarnau.